Laurie R. Santos

 Laurie Renee Santos (born 1975) is an American cognitive scientist and professor of psychology at Yale University.
 She is the director of Yale's Comparative Cognition Laboratory, Director of Yale's Canine Cognition Lab, and former Head of Yale's Silliman College.
-She has been a featured TED speaker and has been listed in Popular Science as one of their "Brilliant Ten" young scientists in 2007 as well as in Time magazine as a "Leading Campus Celebrity" in 2013.
+She has been a featured TED speaker.
+In 2007, Popular Science included her in its "Brilliant Ten" list of young scientists, and in 2013 Time magazine listed her as a "Leading Campus Celebrity".

-In January 2018, her course titled Psychology and the Good Life became the most popular course in Yale's history, with approximately one-fourth of Yale's undergraduates enrolled.
+In January 2018, her course Psychology and the Good Life became the most popular course in Yale's history, with approximately one-fourth of Yale's undergraduates enrolled.
 In September 2019, she became host of the podcast The Happiness Lab, published by Pushkin Industries, the media company led by Malcolm Gladwell and Jacob Weisberg.

 Early life and education

 Santos was born in 1975 in a binational home in New Bedford, Massachusetts.
 Her father, whose family is of Cape Verdean descent, was a programmer and her mother, who is from the United States, was a guidance counselor at New Bedford High School, where Santos and her brother Aaron attended.

 After high school, she attended Harvard University.
 As a sophomore, she became a research assistant and traveled to Cayo Santiago, a small 38-acre island east of Puerto Rico.
 Cayo Santiago's monkey population inspired Santos and spurred her interest in the psychology of animals.
 In 1997, she received her Bachelor of Arts, magna cum laude, in psychology and biology and won the annual Psychology Department Undergraduate Thesis Prize.
-She continued her studies as graduate student in the Harvard Psychology Department, obtaining a master's in Psychology in 2001 with a focus on Cognition, Brain and Behavior and then a Ph.D in the same field in 2003.
-Her dissertation won the Richard J. Herrnstein Dissertation Prize of the Harvard Graduate School of Arts and Sciences for “the best dissertation that exhibits excellent scholarship, originality and breadth of thought, and a commitment to intellectual independence.”
+She continued her studies as graduate student in the Harvard Psychology Department, obtaining a master's in psychology in 2001 with a focus on cognition, brain and behavior and then a Ph.D in the same field in 2003.
+Her dissertation won the Richard J. Herrnstein Dissertation Prize of the Harvard Graduate School of Arts and Sciences for "the best dissertation that exhibits excellent scholarship, originality and breadth of thought, and a commitment to intellectual independence".